-Megan Ellyia Green is a progressive Democrat running for Missouri State Senate in the 5th Senate District.
-He has represented the 15th Ward in the City of St. Louis for the last six years.
+Megan Ellyia Green is a progressive Democrat running for reelection as the Alderwoman for the new 6th Ward.
+She has represented the 15th Ward in the City of St. Louis for the last eight years.

 Since first being elected to office, Megan has become the progressive champion of St. Louis, fighting for a higher minimum wage, civilian oversight of our police department, reproductive rights for women, protections for survivors of domestic violence, marijuana legalization, and responsible development with community benefits.
 More recently, she gained attention for her powerful #MeToo post to bring attention to issues of sexual assault and harassment.

 As a result of her leadership, Megan was presented the 24th Annual Hershel Walker Peace and Justice Award from the Worker’s Education Society, the 2017 Martin Luther King Human Rights Award from the Coalition of Black Trade Unions, and the Human Rights Coalition Unsung Shero Award.